msample/logfu/README.md

 Returns a WriterFac that returns a thread-safe local syslog writer.
 Uses SyslogPriority as the priority and os.Args[0] as the tag.

-If syslog client creation fails (e.g. hostname resolution fails), it returns the Stderr writer

 #### func  TCPSyslogWriterFac

 ```go